-Being a vegetarian in China is hard.
+Travelling as a vegetarian in China is hard.
 I can say that from experience.
 Meat forms a huge part of the Chinese diet and, according to reports, China consumes more meat than any other country.
-What’s a vegetarian in China to do?!
+What’s a herbivore to do?!
 Well, by following my tips on what to look out for, where to eat and how to cope when no-one else understands your lifestyle choice, you certainly won’t starve.

-#1 Make sure you know ALL ingredients in a dish before tucking in
+Tip #1 – Make sure you know ALL ingredients in a dish before tucking in

 On my first trip to China last year, I found myself acutely aware of every single thing I was putting in my mouth.
 Menus typically don’t state whether they’re suitable for vegetarians.
 Nor do they state every single ingredient.
 Just because something sounds vegetarian in China, it doesn’t mean it is.
 And unless you speak the local lingo or find a restaurant staff that speak your language, you won’t know until you’ve ordered and the dish is sat in front of you.